Felicity Jones: Career

-Upcoming projects

-Jones will next star in the thriller Borderland, alongside Aml Ameen, Mark Strong and Sophia Brown.
-In May 2022, it was announced that she will lead Simon Amstell's comedy Maria, co-starring Jonathan Bailey.
+Jones starred in the thriller Dead Shot, alongside Aml Ameen, Mark Strong and Sophia Brown, in 2023.
+In May 2022, it was announced that she would lead Simon Amstell's comedy Maria, co-starring Jonathan Bailey.
+However, both Jones and Bailey were reported as having departed from the project in April 2024.
+Jones appeared in the 2024 film The Brutalist, portraying the Holocaust-survivor wife of the central character, for which she received a nomination for the Academy Award for Best Supporting Actress.

 Personal life

 Jones met artist Ed Fornieles at Oxford when he was at the Ruskin School of Art, and they dated from 2003 to 2013.

-In 2015, Jones was in a relationship with director Charles Guard.
-They became engaged in May 2017, and married in June 2018.
-In December 2019, a representative for Jones confirmed the couple were expecting their first child.
-Their son was born in April 2020.
+In 2015, Jones began a relationship with director Charles Guard.
+They became engaged in May 2017 and married in June 2018.
+They have two children: a son born in 2020 and a daughter in 2022.